dotnet/roslyn/docs/features/enhanced-using.md

  - _[Using declarations](#Using-declarations)_ aim to make consuming a disposable type simpler by allowing ```using``` to be added to a local declaration.

- - _[Pattern based asynchronous disposal](#Pattern-based-asynchronous-disposal)_ allows a type to opt into asynchronous disposal without needing to implement the `IAsyncDisposable` interface.
+ - _[Pattern-based asynchronous disposal](#Pattern-based-asynchronous-disposal)_ allows a type to opt into asynchronous disposal without needing to implement the `IAsyncDisposable` interface.

- - _[Pattern based disposal for ref structs](#Pattern-based-disposal-for-ref-structs)_ allows `ref struct`s to opt into disposal without needing to implement the `IDisposable` interface.
+ - _[Pattern-based disposal for ref structs](#Pattern-based-disposal-for-ref-structs)_ allows `ref struct`s to opt into disposal without needing to implement the `IDisposable` interface.

-__See__: the [corresponding proposal](https://github.com/dotnet/csharplang/blob/d2ce4cc3e17708e7e1d062bf40da0901a744fa3b/proposals/using.md) in CSharpLang.
+__See__: the [corresponding proposal](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-8.0/using.md) in CSharpLang.

 ## Using Declarations